Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

-We first introduce some preliminary notions and we establish some basic facts.
+We first introduce some preliminary notions and establish some basic facts.
 With few exceptions, we shall use Busemann's notation in \cite{B-Timelike}, and we first recall it.

 Let $K$ be a convex hypersurface in ${\mathbb R}^n$, that is, the boundary of an open (possibly unbounded) convex set $I\subset \mathbb{R}^n$.
-For any hypersurface $K$ which is not a plane, there is a well-defined associated open convex set $I$.
-This is the convex connected components of $\mathbb{R}^n\setminus K$.
-If $K$ is a hyperplane, the connected components of $\mathbb{R}^n\setminus K$ are both convex, and in this case we make a choice of one of the two connected components, that is, a half-space bounded by the hyperplane $K$.
-We call the set $I$ associated to $K$ the \emph{interior} of $K$.
-We denote the closure $K \cup I$ of $I$ by $K^\circ$.
+If $K$ is not a hyperplane, it bounds a unique open convex set $I$, namely, the unique convex connected component of $\mathbb{R}^n\setminus K$.
+If $K$ is a hyperplane, the two connected components of $\mathbb{R}^n\setminus K$ are both convex (they are open half-spaces of $\mathbb{R}^n$), and in this case we make a choice of one of them.
+We call the open convex set $I$ associated with $K$ the \emph{interior} of $K$.
+We denote the closure $K \cup I$ of $I$ by $\overline{K}$.

 Let ${\mathcal P}$ be the set of supporting hyperplanes of $K$, that is, the hyperplanes $\pi$ having nonempty intersection with $K$ and such that the open convex set $I$ is contained in one of the two connected components of $\mathbb{R}^n\setminus \pi$.
-For each $\pi \in {\mathcal P}$, we let $H^+_\pi$ be the open half-space bounded by the hyperplane $\pi$ and containing $I$, and $H_\pi$ the open half-space bounded by $\pi$ and not containing $I$.
-We have: